 Short on registration, presenters no registration fee

-Approximately 100K profit
+Approximately 100K net profit

 First week in March has been traditional date.
 Need to keep it there.

 $15-$20K ahead of where we were last year

 Need to think about where we keep our money, i.e., in saving or checking?
 Liquidity is question, should we give up a little liquidity for interest bearing?